 Exercising stock options after you leave a company

-After you leave, exercise deadlines and tax on spread can collide. know your plan terms and tax timing.
+After you leave, exercise deadlines and tax on spread can collide — know your plan terms and tax timing.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?